RLocator: Reinforcement Learning for Bug Localization: Conclusion

 \section{Conclusion}

 In this paper, we propose RLocator, a reinforcement learning-based (RL) technique to rank the source code files where the bug may reside, given the bug report.
 The key contribution of our study is the formulation of the bug localization problem using the Markov Decision Process (MDP), which helps us to optimize the evaluation measures directly.
 We evaluate RLocator on 8,316 bug reports and find that RLocator performs better than the state-of-the-art techniques when using MAP as an evaluation measure.
 Using 91\% bug reports dataset, RLocator outperforms prior tools in all the project in terms of both MAP and MRR.
 When using 100\% data, RLocator outperforms all prior approaches in four of six projects using MAP and two of the six projects using MRR.
 RLocator can be used along with other bug localization approaches to improve performance.
-Our results show that RL is a promising avenue for future exploration when it comes to advancing state-of-the-art techniques for bug localization.
-Future research can explore the application of the latest Reinforcement learning algorithms in the domain of bug localization
+Our results show that RL is a promising avenue for future exploration when it comes to advancing state-of-the-art techniques for bug localization. \tbl{Future research can explore the application of advanced reinforcement learning algorithms in bug localization.
+Additionally, researchers can investigate how training on larger datasets impacts the performance of tools in low-similarity contexts.}